 Trafft is the perfect salon software for business owners who need to streamline their booking experience both for their staff and their clients.

 Trafft handles everything for you, even sending automated email or SMS reminders to your clients.
 No-shows?
 Not anymore!

 The Trafft booking software adapts to different industries for a blissful online booking experience and employee management.

 Want to know more?
 Check out Trafft’s awesome features to see what you are missing.

 If you enjoyed reading this article on massage advertising, you should also read this one about salon slogans.

-We also wrote articles about similar subjects like salon marketing ideas, salon designs, salon hashtags, beauty salon logo examples, salon mission statement examples and about writing a salon price increase notice.
+We also wrote articles about similar subjects like salon marketing ideas, salon designs, salon hashtags, beauty salon logo examples, how to run a successful salon, salon mission statement examples and about writing a salon price increase notice.